Refiners cut output to prevent stock build up in a market with subdued demand

-New Delhi, May 12 (IANS) With India's fuel demand slipping again after reimposition of lockdowns across parts of the country to combat a surge in Covid-19 cases, Indian oil refiners have started doing the balancing act to prevent buildup of excess stock of products with squeezing outlets to liquidate them.
+New Delhi: With India's fuel demand slipping again after reimposition of lockdowns across parts of the country to combat a surge in Covid-19 cases, Indian oil refiners have started doing the balancing act to prevent buildup of excess stock of products with squeezing outlets to liquidate them.

 Industry sources said, country's largest public sector refiner IndianOil has reduced cut output at its refineries to less than 90 per cent levels this month after clocking over 95 per cent refinery throughput last month to prevent build up of stocks as storage facilities are getting full with restricted dale in the market.